-Criteria Expected information for inclusion with accreditation application/monitoring response 2.10 Formal mechanisms exist to ensure the ongoing quality assurance of work-integrated learning instruction and supervision in the program, including evaluation of student feedback.
+Criteria Expected information for inclusion with accreditation application/monitoring response 2.10 Formal mechanisms exist to ensure regular monitoring of the suitability of supervisors and the ongoing quality assurance of work-integrated learning instruction and supervision in the program, including evaluation of student feedback.
+Examples of implementation of formal mechanisms to regularly monitor the suitability of work-integrated learning supervisors.
 Examples of implementation of formal quality assurance mechanisms in the program.
-Examples of evaluation of student feedback about their work-integrated learning experience and their feedback on the work-integrated learning supervisors.
+Examples of evaluation of student feedback about their work-integrated learning experience and their feedback on work-integrated learning supervisors.
 Examples of responses to quality assurance findings.
 2.11 Staff and students work and learn in a physically and culturally safe environment.
 Examples of implementation of formal mechanisms used to ensure that the staff and student work and learning environment is physically and culturally safe.
 Examples of resolving any issues that compromised the physical and/or cultural safety of the staff and student work and learning environment.
 Examples of feedback from staff and students about the safety of the environment.
 2.12 The education provider assesses and actively manages risks to the program, program outcomes and students enrolled in the program.
-Examples of implementation of a risk management plan and formal mechanisms for the program which include assessing and mitigating risk, and identifying any subsequent program opportunities following a risk assessment.
+Examples of the implementation of a risk management plan and formal mechanisms for the program which include assessing and mitigating risk, and identifying any subsequent program opportunities following a risk assessment.
 2.13 The education provider appoints academic staff at an appropriate level to manage and lead the program.
-Staffing profile for staff responsible for management and leadership of the program, identifying their: academic level of appointment management or leadership role in the program fraction (full-time, part-time) and type (ongoing, contract, casual) of their appointment qualifications and experience relevant to their management and leadership responsibilities, and engagement in further learning related to their role and responsibilities.
-2.14 Staff managing and leading the program have sufficient autonomy to request the level and range of human resources, facilities and equipment in the program.
-Examples of correspondence or meetings that show staff managing and leading the program are requesting the allocation of human resources, facilities and equipment when necessary, and the response from the decision-makers.
-2.15 The education provider actively recruits or draws on staff or other individuals with the knowledge, expertise and cultural capabilities to facilitate learning in Aboriginal and Torres Strait Islander health.
+Staffing profile for staff responsible for management and leadership of the program, identifying: their academic level of appointment their management or leadership role in the program the fraction (full-time, part-time) and type (ongoing, contract, casual) of their appointment their qualifications and experience relevant to their management and leadership responsibilities, and their engagement in further learning related to their role and responsibilities.
+2.14 Staff managing and leading the program have sufficient autonomy to request the level and range of human resources, facilities, equipment and financial resources in the program.
+Examples of correspondence or meetings that show staff managing and leading the program are requesting the allocation of human resources, facilities, equipment and financial resources when necessary, and the response from the decision-makers.
+2.15 The education provider actively recruits or draws on staff or other individuals with the knowledge, expertise and culturally safe practice to facilitate learning in Aboriginal and Torres Strait Islander health.
 Examples of any targeted recruitment of Aboriginal and Torres Strait Islander staff.
 Examples of implementation of formal mechanisms used to recruit staff, including an equal employment opportunity policy for employment of Aboriginal and Torres Strait Islander Peoples.
-Examples of implementation of formal mechanisms used to draw on staff or other individuals with the knowledge, expertise and cultural capabilities to facilitate learning in Aboriginal and Torres Strait Islander Network Strait Islander Peoples.
+Examples of implementation of formal mechanisms used to draw on staff or other individuals with the knowledge, expertise and culturally safe practice to facilitate learning in Aboriginal and Torres Strait Islander health.
 Education provider's Reconciliation Action Plan, where available.

-This standard addresses the organisation and governance of the medical radiation practice program.
+This standard addresses the organisation and governance of the Chinese medicine program.
 The Accreditation Committee acknowledges TEQSA's role in assessing the education provider's governance as part of their registration application.
-The Accreditation Committee seeks evidence on how the medical radiation practice program operates within the organisational governance.
+The Accreditation Committee seeks evidence on how the Chinese medicine program operates within the organisational governance.